hyperledger/identus-docs/documentation/tutorials/credentials/issue.md

     -H "Content-Type: application/json"
 ```

-When this endpoint is called, the state of the record will change to `CredentialPending`, and after processing, it will change to `CredentialGenerated`.
+When this endpoint gets called, the state of the record will change to `CredentialPending,` and after processing, it will change to `CredentialGenerated.`

 Finally, the **Issuer** agent will send the credential to the holder via DIDComm,
 and the state of the record will change to `CredentialSent`.